Skip to Main Content

 We strongly recommend that you submit a Course Add/Drop/Withdraw Petition form for the specific course and section you wish to enroll in once the new semester begins.
 Please note that any add permits submitted prior to the first week of the semester will be processed by the department initially.
 Submission of a petition does not guarantee enrollment in the course.

-Can I pursue a Second Bachelor's Degree?
+Can I pursue a Second Bachelor's Degree in the program?

 To apply, please visit Apply to Sacramento State.
 Be sure to select the Undergraduate Application and indicate that you are applying for a Second Bachelor's Degree by checking the appropriate box.